 - No re-potting

-Let's get to our #1 substrate right now:
+Let's get to our first substrate right now:

-Sand is excellent for starting our adenium desert rose seeds because it holds moisture well and has good drainage.
+Sand is a really good substrate for starting our adenium desert rose seeds because it holds moisture well and has good drainage.

 Sand itself doesn’t provide any extra nutrients for our babies.
 Here we use it as a substrate for seed starting.
 The seeds can feed themselves at the initial stages with the nutrients they inherit from their mamas.